twigphp/Twig/doc/advanced.rst

 Using PHP Attributes to define Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 3.21

-    The attribute classes were added in Twig 3.21.

 You can add the ``#[AsTwigFilter]``, ``#[AsTwigFunction]``, and ``#[AsTwigTest]``
 attributes to public methods of any class to define filters, functions, and tests.